-Block 8 - This field is reserved for NUCC use.
+Block 8 - (reserved for NUCC use).

 Block 9 - Other insured's Name (REQUIRED):

 If the patient is covered under another health benefit plan including Arkansas Blue Cross and Blue Shield, BlueAdvantage, or Health Advantage, please enter the full name of the policyholder.